claudioandre-br/packages/john-the-ripper/readme.md

 ## Flatpak

-> Built and deployed using GitLab CI
+> Built and deployed using FlatHub and GitLab CI

 [**Flatpak**](http://flatpak.org//) is a new framework for desktop applications on Linux, built to be distribution agnostic and allow deployment on any Linux